Dali Kingdom: Relations with the Song dynasty

 Dali's relationship with the Song was cordial throughout its entire existence.
 Dali congratulated the Song dynasty on the conquest of Later Shu in 965 and voluntarily established tribute relations in 982.
 It was however essentially an independent state.
-At times the Song even declined offers of tribute.
+At times the Song even declined offers of tribute on the basis that Dali could be a nuisance.
 The Song founder Song Taizu declared all land south of the Dadu River to be Dali territory and did not desire to pursue any further claims to avoid the Tang dynasty's disastrous efforts against Nanzhao.

 Dali's primary importance to the Song dynasty was its horses, which were highly prized and sought after as military assets, especially after the fall of the Northern Song.
 They were described by a Song official in the following passage:

+During the Southern Song period (1127–1279), refugees from Guangxi were resettled in Dali territory to prevent upland raiding.
+A stele documents refugees who fled to Dali c.
+1141-50.
+The author of the stele credits Duke Gao Liangcheng of Dali for leading troops to assist refugees.
+He granted land and enfeoffed those who came from afar.